martindstone/PDprobe/README.md

 TOKEN=<YOUR_API_TOKEN> flask run
 ```

 The script will check PagerDuty every minute (by default) and report the results.

-It does the following actions with each check:
+It does the following actions at startup:

 * Creates a local listener to receive PagerDuty webhooks
 * Sets up a tunnel to receive webhooks locally using ngrok

+Then, each time the check is run, it:

 * Creates an escalation policy with a single user in it
 * Creates a service with that escalation policy
 * Adds a PagerDuty Events v2 integration to the service